-Students conducting research in a faculty lab should register for APPH or BIOL 4699 unless they are completing their Senior Research Experience, in which case you register for BIOL 4690 or 4910 (see below).
-In rare situations, students with fewer than 60 GT credit hours may be asked to register for APPH/BIOL 2699 if the faculty mentor determines the research activities are more suited for this designation.
-Up to 6 credits of APPH/BIOL 4699 can count as Biology breadth electives.
-Additional APPH/BIOL 4699 credits count as free electives.
-APPH/BIOL 2699 credits always count as free electives.
+Students conducting research in a faculty lab should register for BIOS 4699 unless they are completing their Senior Research Experience, in which case you register for BIOS 4690 or 4691(see below).
+In rare situations, students with fewer than 60 GT credit hours may be asked to register for BIOS 2699 if the faculty mentor determines the research activities are more suited for this designation.
+Up to 6 credits of BIOS 4699 can count as Biology breadth electives.
+Additional BIOS 4699 credits count as free electives.
+BIOS 2699 credits always count as free electives.

-All APPH/BIOL research courses are permit-only, and the faculty mentor must provide permission by emailing the Undergraduate Coordinator with the student name, GT ID#, and course number.
+All BIOS research courses are permit-only, and the faculty mentor must provide permission by emailing the Undergraduate Coordinator with the student name, GT ID#, and course number.
 The student and faculty mentor must agree upon the number of credit hours, where one credit hour equals three hours/week of work in the lab during the fall and spring semesters, 4.2 hours/week during the Full Summer session, and 9 hours/week during a Short Summer session.
 When registering for the course, you must toggle the dropdown register for the agreed upon numbers of credit hours from the default of one credit hour (see instructions here).

 Research for pay: You can also be paid to conduct research-related activities.
 As with research for credit, you should be involved in a biology-related research project, and not simply providing services that are only in support of research efforts (e.g., washing glassware or preparing media).
 Current pay rates are ~\$10-12/hr depending on experience.
 After you and the faculty mentor agree to the terms, you should visit the Biological Sciences finance office to complete appropriate paperwork to get paid.
-You will then be responsible for completing bi-weekly timesheets that the faculty mentor signs.
-Questions related to hiring procedures should be directed to studenthire@biology.gatech.edu, and questions related to timesheet should be directed to biotimesheet@biology.gatech.edu.
+You will then be responsible for completing biweekly timesheets that the faculty mentor signs.
+Questions related to hiring procedures should be directed to biostudenthire@biology.gatech.edu, and questions related to timesheet should be directed to biotimesheet@biology.gatech.edu.

-If you are hired at the start of a semester, you should register for APPH or BIOL 4698.
-In rare situations, students with fewer than 60 GT credit hours may be asked to register for APPH or BIOL 2698 if the faculty mentor deems this more appropriate for the duties to be conducted.
+If you are hired at the start of a semester, you should register for BIOS 4698.
+In rare situations, students with fewer than 60 GT credit hours may be asked to register for BIOS 2698 if the faculty mentor deems this more appropriate for the duties to be conducted.
 Although these are audit-only, no-credit courses that do not count towards a student's degree requirements, they allow the School to track paid research and the student to document paid research experience on the transcript.
 The faculty mentor must provide permission to register by emailing the Undergraduate Coordinator (include student name, GT ID#, and course number).